Call Us 24/7:

 It’s true: alcohol is everywhere in our culture.

-Turn on the television and you see beer commercials.
-Scan your social media feed and you see friends posting articles that claim a drink or two a day can help you manage stress and add years to your life.
-Go to any event – an office holiday party, a backyard barbecue, or a simple dinner with friends – and nine times out of ten, alcohol is the primary beverage offered.
+You see it on television commercials, social media, and in a variety of social situations.
+Go to any event – an office party, a backyard barbecue, or a dinner with friends – and nine times out of ten, alcohol is on the menu.

 At Pinnacle Treatment, we can help.
 We offer individualized treatment programs that address the whole person – mind, body, and spirit – and give you the chance to rediscover what life is like without alcohol.